Research at Leeds Beckett

 Since 2000 Darren has been involved with teaching across a variety of subjects all within the creative arts.
 He is an experienced practitioner, researcher and teacher of Video Production and Post Production, 3D Graphics, 3D Animation, Stop Motion Animation, Drawing, Concept Design, Digital Sculpting and Character Rigging.
 However his greatest creative passions remain in the digital 3D modelling and animation field.

 Darren is an active blogger, posting examples of his latest research and development work.
-Darren's blogs have also made their way into his teaching, with him opting to deliver much of his teaching material online via Wordpress and YouTube.
+Darren's blogs have also made their way into his teaching, with him opting to deliver some teaching material and feedback online.

-His latest work is in the area of Photorealistic Humans, looking specifically at the theories of Masahiro Mori around the Uncanny Valley.
-Darren aims to create his own photorealistic, fully rigged and animateable head and shoulders setup.
-This will assist in answering some of his Doctoral research queries.
+Darren completed PhD in 2018.
+This concentrated in the area of photo-realistic humans, looking specifically at the theories of Masahiro Mori around the Uncanny Valley.
+This saw him develop his own photo-realistic, fully rigged and animateable head and shoulders setup.

 - BSc (Hons) Computer Animation and VFX course: